 Live in Kansas City?
 We regularly host workshops and webinars on a variety of retirement topics like estate planning.
 Our Is a Will Enough? workshop explains different types of estate plans like wills versus trusts and a deeper look at probate.
 Check our event calendar for upcoming dates.

 A Good Old-Fashioned Consultation

-If you’re ready to take the next step and get the ball rolling on your estate plan, or just want a plan check-up, reach out to us by filling out the form below or calling us at 913-393-1000.
+If you’re ready to take the next step and get the ball rolling on your estate plan, or just want a plan check-up, reach out to us by scheduling a complimentary consultation below or calling us at 913-393-1000.
 We can set up a no-obligation consultation with our estate attorneys to discuss your situation and next steps in developing your estate plan.